Favourited 319 times

-We are still working on a few broad themes -
+We are working on a few broad themes -

 -Energy, finishing projects with solar heating batteries and putting in a wind turbine

 - Harnessing water setting up guttering, butts and water storage, plumbing in a tank,

-- preparing the soil, lot of wheelbarrowing, mulching with cardboard etc, making hugelbeds, prepping polytunnel
+- preparing the soil, lot of wheelbarrowing, mulching with cardboard, roadside leaves, etc, making hugelbeds, prepping polytunnel